 The GEIPAN's mission

 The GEIPAN's mission (Group for Study and Information on Unidentified Aerospace Phenomena) is to provide an operational service based on investigations related to reported observations.
-The Geipan process is as follows:
+The GEIPAN process is as follows:

-• Collecting testimonies: collect the observations of witnesses on French territory and ensure the veracity of each observation;
+• Collecting testimonies : collect the observations of witnesses on French territory and ensure the veracity of each observation;

-• Anonymization and archiving of testimonies: make a file as complete and precise as possible to allow the possible further study of the phenomenon observed by scientific teams external to the CNES;
+• Anonymization and archiving of testimonies : make a file as complete and precise as possible to allow the possible further study of the phenomenon observed by scientific teams external to the CNES;

-• Public information: inform the public through the website of the different cases and conclusions.
+• Public information: inform the public through the public website of the different cases and conclusions.
 Respond to media inquiries.

 The GEIPAN also has a mission dedicated to supporting the scientific exploitation of UAP observations and thus promoting the advancement of knowledge of phenomena associated with UAPs by relying on the scientific community, who can benefit from it for their own knowledge.